prkumar/uplink/README.rst

     print(response.json()) # {u'disk_usage': 216141, u'private_gists': 0, ...

-In essence, **Uplink** delivers API consumers that are self-describing, reusable, and fairly compact, with minimal user effort.
+In essence, **Uplink** delivers API consumers that are self-describing, reusable, and fairly compact, with minimal user pain ☺️.

 Installation
 ------------